yaeloss/yaelat.github.io/about.md

 I’m a consumer and technology advocate, writer, and podcaster based between Vienna, Austria and North Carolina.

-I’m Deputy Director at the Consumer Choice Center, and a contributor to newspapers, magazines, and online outlets on issues of technological innovation, lifestyle freedom, and smart policy.
-And Bitcoin.
+I’m Deputy Director at the <a href="https://consumerchoicecenter.org/team/yael-ossowski/">Consumer Choice Center</a>, and a contributor to newspapers, magazines, and online outlets on issues of technological innovation, lifestyle freedom, and smart policy.
+And <a href="https://yael.ca/?s=bitcoin">Bitcoin</a>.

 I co-host the Consumer Choice Podcast, post various interviews and videos of mine on my YouTube channel, and I’m a collaborator and co-host on the Fix The Money podcast and Substack.